 This is the risk to earnings or capital arising from a possible scenario that the Group might not be able to meet its obligations when they come due, without incurring unacceptable losses.
 This is the ability of the Group to fund increases in assets and meet obligations as they come due, without incurring unacceptable losses.
 Liquidity risk includes the inability to manage unplanned decreases or changes in funding sources.
 Liquidity risk also arises from a failure to recognize or address changes in the market conditions that affect the ability to liquidate assets quickly and with minimal loss in value.
-The Group is exposed to daily calls on its available cash resources from current accounts, maturing deposits, loan draw-downs and guarantees.
+The Group is exposed to daily calls on its available cash resources from current accounts, maturing deposits, loan drawdowns and guarantees.
 The Group does not maintain cash resources to meet all of these calls as experience indicates that a minimum level of reinvestment of maturing funds can be predicted with a high level of certainty.
-The liquidity analysis presents the same grouping as would be applicable for the interest sensitivity analysis, except for the non-interest bearing amount, considering that in most cases the contractual reprising date equals the maturity date.
-Ultimate responsibility for liquidity risk management rests with the Management Board, which has established an appropriate liquidity risk management framework for the management of the Group's short-, medium- and longterm funding and liquidity management requirements.
+The liquidity analysis presents the same grouping as would be applicable for the interest sensitivity analysis, except for the non-interest-bearing amount, considering that in most cases the contractual reprising date equals the maturity date.
+Ultimate responsibility for liquidity risk management rests with the Management Board, which has established an appropriate liquidity risk management framework for the management of the Group's short-, medium- and long-term funding and liquidity management requirements.
 The Group manages liquidity risk by maintaining adequate reserves, banking facilities and reserve borrowing facilities, by continuously monitoring forecast and actual cash flows, and by matching the maturity profiles of financial assets and liabilities.
+The statutory deposit with the CBA (542,407 as at December 31, 2022 and 232,817 as at December 31, 2021) relates to restricted reserve deposits mandatorily held at the CBA.
+These funds are restricted and therefore unavailable to be used in the Bank's day-to-day operations.
 The following analysis is based upon the amounts as stated in the consolidated statement of financial position: